crueber/mean-coffee-starter/README.md

 - Jade templates for building strong, semantic html pages, fast.
 - CoffeeScript for Javascript, The Right Way.
 Server and client.
 - LESS for modern, functional CSS.
 Compiled via connect-assets pipeline.
+- A sane logger that actually appends the level and datetime for the request and for subsequent calls.
 - JSTs for the browser, also Jade.
 Compiled via pipeline, injected in to angular's templates on initialize.
+- Non-dogmatic use of globals:
+  - Many will argue that globals are evil.
+That doesn't make sense.
+Use sparingly, but where it makes sense.
+  - Models are all loaded globally (based on the filename and the object exported).
-- Globals set for libraries that are used everywhere: _, async, app, loggger, events, and constants.
-Easily removable.
+  - Very common modules are loaded globally, since they are often used in many places: _, async, app, logger, events, and constants.
+  - If you feel very strongly about not utilizing globals, you can easily enough remove the global declarations and add the appropriate require statements all over the place.
+I wouldn't recommend it.
 - Client side swallow library for when console.log isn't available.
-- Bootstrap 3 + Flat UI + iOS7
+- Bootstrap 3 via LESS.
 - Account profile with gravatar integration.
 - Google Analytics by default for pages and ng-ui-routes.
 - Last but not least: A supervisor module that watches the process object for signals and uncaught errors!